madCode/madCode.github.io/_posts/2020-09-08-hey-HR-just-post-the-salary-bands-online.markdown

 >We're huge on transparency and documentation, from our company culture to compensation (!!), so [I'll let our docs do the rest of the talking](https://www.notion.so/Curious-about-Otis-46df28b7e37c4b1fa5e4681a0efda4e4).

 I clicked on the link, and two things stood out to me from the "Our Compensation" doc:
 1. Public salary bands.
 Imma say that again.
-Public 👏🏽salary 👏🏽 bands 👏🏽
+Public👏🏽salary👏🏽 bands👏🏽
 2. The "Steps" tab

 ## Public salary bands